netoarmando/rulesengine/README.md

 ## Running

-The project can be run with `make run`, which will ensure that dependencies are installed before running the Django server.
-The Makefile assumes a virtualenv location of `venv`; if you do not wish to use this location, you will just need to install the dependencies manually in your virtualenv with `pip install -r requirements.txt`.
+The project can be run with `make run`, which uses [uv](https://docs.astral.sh/uv/) to manage dependencies and run the Django server.

 The rules engine is built for Python 3.

 ## Developing

-There are two make targets of note: `make test` runs all tests via Django's test command and then computes coverage, and `make lint` runs flake8 on the project; `make check` runs both tests and lint.
-If you add an app via `./manage.py startapp <appname>`, make sure to add that appname to the `--source` flag of the `coverage run` command in the Makefile.
+The project uses [uv](https://docs.astral.sh/uv/) for dependency management.

+Development commands:

+- `make test` runs all tests via pytest
+- `make check` runs ruff linting and format checking
+- `make format` applies ruff fixes and formatting

+All commands use `uv run` to execute within the managed environment.

 ## License